Bashir1999/alzheimers_data/README.md

 In the Caucasian and Asian groups, the depression rates between males and females are relatively similar, indicating less gender disparity in these groups.
 "Other" Ethnicity: This group shows the highest depression rate, especially among females.
 This could indicate that individuals in this category are at a higher risk of depression, possibly due to unique socio-cultural or environmental factors.
 African American and Asian groups show moderate depression rates, with females slightly higher than males.
-Caucasian Group: This group has relatively balanced rates between genders, with both males and females showing moderate levels of depression compared to the "Other" group.
+Caucasian Group: This group has relatively balanced rates between genders, with both males and females showing moderate levels of depression compared to the "Other" group. <br /> <br /> <br />

 ### What is the relationship between Alcohol Consumption and Sleep Quality on Depressed and Non-depressed patients?